yegor256/blog/_drafts/_motivation.md

 completed?

 **Responsibility borders**.
-I hate to be afraid, especially if I don't really know what I have to be afraid of.
+I hate to be afraid, especially if I don't really know what I'm supposed to be afraid of.
 I want to know what my possible punishments are and when they will occur.
 I need to know the rules of the game.
-Say, I commit a bug into the code and we lose $100,000.
+Say I commit a bug into the code and we lose $100,000.
 What will happen to me?
 Or say I don't finish a task by the deadline.
 Or I don't answer an email.
 Or I miss a bug during a code review.
 Or I break the `master` branch.
 What are the consequences?